Before you start

 If you have never rented before, you will need to provide evidence that you are reliable and can pay the rent.
 This information could include evidence of employment (such as an employment contract), payslips and character references.
 You may also be asked to provide a guarantor who will be responsible to pay the rent if you default.

 A landlord or owner has the right to choose the most suitable applicant for their property.
 They can decide based on a variety factors including (but not limited to) an applicant’s rental history and employment status.
 It is illegal to refuse to let a property to tenant because they have children.
-For more information, view our Discrimination in renting page.
+For more information, view Discrimination in renting.

 Remember, you may be competing with others for the same property so it’s important to be honest in your application.
 Provide all the information the landlord will need to make a decision.